 Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna and Yobe states: We strongly advise you not to travel to the states of Bauchi, Borno, Gombe, Kano, Kaduna, Yobe and Adamawa where Boko Haram remains active.
 Attacks by Boko Haram aimed at spreading terror and taking territorial control of large parts of north-eastern Nigeria have resulted in tens of thousands of deaths, over a thousand kidnappings and the displacement of over two-and-a-half million people in recent years.
 Affected areas have been pillaged, buildings burnt and crops destroyed.
 Two foreign nationals were kidnapped in Kaduna state in late February 2017.
 Military operations continue in parts of Adamawa, Borno and Yobe, where areas remain under Boko Haram control.

 Recent attacks on public areas have largely been in retaliation to military advances.

 Riverine areas of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states: Do you not travel to the riverine areas (i.e. the river and swamp areas on or close to the coast accessible by boat, but not by road) of Bayelsa, Delta, Rivers, Akwa Ibom and Cross River states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks by militant and criminal groups, often directed towards foreign oil facilities and personnel.
 A number of attacks on oil facilities have been carried out across the region by the Niger Delta Avengers group.
-If you are in these areas, you should consider leaving.
+Consider leaving if you are in these areas.

 The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.

 Terrorism is a threat throughout the world.
 See our